 The IoT is gaining momentum within the hospitality industry for a significant reason – convenience.
 Hotels revolve around making their guest’s lives easier, and technology is designed to do the same.

-We have previously written about how the IoT is applied to the hotel industry.
+The IoT has been applied to the hotel industry.
 Features such as guest automation, predictive maintenance, mobile engagement and location-based suggestions are all becoming increasingly common within hotels.

 It is not uncommon to now experience automated guest rooms.
 Hotels such as Starwood Hotels & Resorts Worldwide have introduced an indoor lighting system that adjusts based on the amount of natural light in the room.